 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System > Administration and complete the settings In Local Management section as needed. - Access the router via HTTPS and HTTP:
+Go to Advanced > System > Administration and complete the settings In Local Management section as needed. - Allow all LAN connected devices to manage the router: